Sir Robert Frankland-Russell, 7th Baronet: Life

 After her husband's death, Lady Frankland-Russell commissioned his friend Lamb to redesign All Saints parish church at Thirkleby, near the family seat Thirkleby Hall, in his memory.

 Works

 Frankland-Russell's father had studied under John Malchair, and he himself was a watercolourist, and painted hunting scenes.
 Two series of aquatints by Charles Turner after Frankland appeared in 1814, Delights of Fishing and Hunting Subjects.

 Family

 Frankland married in 1815 Louisa-Anne Murray, third daughter of Lord George Murray.
 They had five daughters.
-On the 7th baronet's death, the title passed to his cousin Frederick William Franklin.
+On the 7th baronet's death, the title passed to his cousin Frederick William Frankland.